-If your event is at a commercial venue, e.g. a hotel or conference center then you will have no control over the network and should ask the venue for details on the connection.
+If your event is at a commercial venue, for example at a hotel or conference center, then you will have no control over the network and should ask the venue for details on the connection.
 Often these venues will have different tiers of WiFi access you can buy, however, they can become very price prohibitive for a large number of guests.

 If your event is at location like a school or church you will have to ask the IT group for details of the WiFi network.

 If you are providing bidders with access to the WiFi then it is important to provide clear instructions.
 This is especially important if a password or portal page needs to be accessed to connect successfully.

 While many people will be comfortable with attaching to a WiFi network, there will be those that don't know how to do this on their phone and having volunteers available to help will ensure a smoother experience for them.

 There is also the possibility that certain phones will simply not connect to some networks.
 While this is a rare occurrence, if you have 200+ devices to connect then the probability goes up.
 Ideally the bidder can just fall back on cellular data, or texting as an option.
 Providing kiosk mode bidding devices also provides them a way to participate.

 The question of how many clients the network supports and the bandwidth required are related but should be considered separately.

 Bandwidth is generally not the bottleneck assuming you have a 10MBps+ connection and your guests are only using the WiFi for the auction and not streaming videos!
 Most venues with a reasonable broadband connection should not see an issue here.

 At 10-20MB+ per download, 200 bidders would total 4GB+ of data or around an hour of a maxed out 10Mbps connection, but only 6 minutes for 100Mbps.

 The number of clients the WiFi network can support is often more of a challenge, especially for non-commercial networks.